 Some days later, Garmon climbed the slopes of Benlli’s hillfort near to Bwlch Pen Barras, in a bid to confront the tyrant, and convert as many of his band to Christianity as possible.
 Benlli was at heart a coward, despite his great size, and refused to meet the Christian Garmon.
 Instead, he sent a lowly swineherd, who he hoped would insult the man with his lack of standing.
 Nothing of it, of course, for when Cadell opened the gate a little and peered through, Garmon saw immediately that the man was a good man, despite his company.

 ‘I would speak to Benlli, for I have much to explain to him with regard to his behaviour.’

 ‘My apologies, Master Garmon, but Benlli will not see you,’ replied Cadell.

 ‘Very well.
-If he is too much of a COWARD ‘, snapped Garmon, briefly leaning towards the partially open gate, ‘to see me, I make this offer to the inhabitants of this den of iniquity directly.’
+If he is too much of a COWARD ‘, snapped Garmon, ‘to see me, I make this offer to the inhabitants of this den of iniquity directly.’
 At this, Garmon looked up at the great wooden palisade that faced him.
 ‘All who would follow Christ, should leave this place and come with me.
-Baptised in the waters of the Alyn, you will be free of sin, and shall join with us to make this place a beating heart of righteousness.’
+Baptised in the waters of the Alun, you will be free of sin, and shall join with us to make this place a beating heart of righteousness.’